COVID-19 vaccines are in widespread use. Now we need to be even more vigilant to keep the coronavirus suppressed using what we have.

 Numerous healthcare workers have died of COVID-19, as have many other workers who were required to work in settings that were both virus-rich and solvent-rich.

 If alcohol vapours are helping the virus spread to new victims and if alcohol vapours are advancing some of the infected people to an early death, then a high level of fear is warranted.
 Fear among workers who rightly fear for their lives.
-And hopefully fear among their employers who know they are allowing it to happen when they have perfectly safe and effective alternative products.
+And hopefully fear among their employers who know from this web-page that they are allowing it to happen when they have perfectly safe and effective alternative products.

 Now we can return to what I consider to be the most pressing question.